lvieirajr/eventide/README.md

 ## Overview

 Eventide is a modern, lightweight framework for building robust queue-based worker systems in Python.
-It provides a clean, modular, and provider-agnostic architecture for consuming and processing messages from a variety of queue backends (SQS, Cloudflare, and more).
+It provides a clean, modular, and provider-agnostic architecture for consuming and processing messages from a variety of queue backends (SQS, Cloudflare, and more to come).

 **Key Features:**
 - Multiprocess architecture for high throughput and resilience